madjeek-web/Popup-Blocker-Pro/README.md

 For Users :
 Download from GitHub Releases

-Step-by-step instructions for each browser:
+Step-by-step instructions for each browser :

 Chrome/Edge/Brave: Developer mode → Load unpacked extension